rakshitdogra/Shielder/README.md

 # Shielder
-Light weight Ad-Blocker Block normal ads as well as spotify ads on web player and web app.
+Light weight Ad-Blocker.
+Blocks normal ads as well as spotify ads on web player and web app from more than 12,000 advertisers

 # NOTICE